ian-whitestone/ian-whitestone.github.io/_posts/2020-03-22-free-python-proxy-server.md

 ---
 layout: post
-title: A free, Python proxy server on AWS lambda
+title: A free, Python proxy server on AWS Lambda
 comments: true
 ---

 Amazon Web Services' (AWS) serverless offering, [AWS Lambda](https://aws.amazon.com/lambda/), is part of their "always free tier".
 What that means is you get 1 million requests per month, or 3.2 million seconds of compute time per month, for free.
 Forever.

-You can deploy a simple flask app on lambda, which will make your web requests for you from within AWS.
+You can deploy a simple Flask app on Lambda, which will make your web requests for you from within AWS.
 The deployment is seamlessly handled by [Zappa](https://github.com/Miserlou/Zappa), a framework for managing serverless Python applications.

 <p align="center">
     <img src="{{ site.baseurl }}{% link images/free-proxy-server/architecture.png %}" height="400px">